BrikerMan/Kashgari/docs/embeddings/index.md

 ## Customized model

-You can access the tf.keras model of embedding and add your own layers or any kind customizion.
+You can access the tf.keras model of embedding and add your own layers or any kind customization.
 Just need to access the `embed_model` property of the embedding object.